Health Surveillance for Compressed Air

 The Work in Compressed Air Regulations 1996 applies to those undertaking tunnelling and other construction work in compressed air.

-Work in compressed air means work within any working chamber, airlock or decompression chamber which (in each case) is used for the compression or decompression of persons, including a medical lock used solely for treatment purposes, the pressure of which exceeds 0.15 bar;
+Work in compressed air means work within any working chamber, airlock or decompression chamber which (in each case) is used for the compression or decompression of persons, including a medical lock used solely for treatment purposes, the pressure of which exceeds 0.15 bar.

-Those undertaking diving activities should refer separately to the Diving at Work Regulations 1997 Diving; Offshore oil and gas
+Those undertaking diving activities should refer separately to the Diving at Work Regulations 1997

-Health Surveillance requirements:
+Health Surveillance requirements

-In accordance with Compressed Air Regulations 1996.
+In accordance with Compressed Air Regulations 1996

-Department Action:
+Department action

 (Guidance on how to establish if Health Surveillance requirements are met (as part of your risk assessment))